Ecancan/ReactGenericSearchBar/README.md

 # React Generic Search Bar

-This module is customizable react native appointment component.
-Main purpose of this module is taking appointment information from user.
+This module is generic search bar component.
+Main purpose of this module is filter with just typing custom properties your item data.

 ## Demo